Sweet Movie

-Sweet Movie is a 1974 surrealist comedy-drama film written and directed by Yugoslav filmmaker Dušan Makavejev.
+Sweet Movie is a 1974 surrealist erotic comedy drama film written and directed by Serbian filmmaker Dušan Makavejev.

 An international co-production of companies from France, Canada, and West Germany, the film follows two women: a Canadian beauty queen, who represents a modern commodity culture, and a captain aboard a ship laden with candy and sugar, who is a failed communist revolutionary.
 The film generated significant controversy upon its release, and was banned or partially censored in many countries.

 Plot

 The first narrative follows Miss Monde 1984/Miss Canada, who wins a contest of the "most virgin"; her prize is the marriage to a milk industry tycoon.
-However, following his degrading puritanical introduction to intercourse, she vents her intention to leave to her mother-in-law who, at that point, nearly has her killed.
+However, following his degrading puritanical introduction to intercourse, in which he first disinfects her with isopropyl alcohol and then urinates on her from a gold-painted penis, she vents her intention to leave to her mother-in-law who, at that point, nearly has her killed.
 The family bodyguard takes her away, further humiliates her, and finally packs her in a trunk bound for Paris.
 She finds herself on the Eiffel Tower, where she absently meets and has intercourse with a Latin singer, El Macho.
 The sexual act is interrupted by touring nuns who frighten the lovers into penis captivus.
 In her post-coital shocked state, she is adopted into an artist community led by Otto Muehl, where she finds affectionate care.
 The commune practices some liberating sessions, where a member, with the assistance of the others, goes through a (re)birth experience, cries, urinates and defecates like a baby, while the others are cleaning and pampering him.
 Later she is seen acting for a television advertisement, in which she is naked, covered in liquid chocolate, striking seductive poses and finally drowned in the chocolate.

 The second narrative involves a woman, Anna Planeta, piloting a candy-filled boat in the canals of Amsterdam with a large papier-mâché head of Karl Marx on the prow.
 She picks up the hitchhiking sailor Potemkin (a reference to the 1925 Soviet film Battleship Potemkin), though she warns him that if he falls in love, she will kill him.
 He ignores her warnings for him to leave and their relationship evolves.
 In the state of love making, she stabs him to death in their nidus made of sugar.
 She then seduces children into her world of sweets and revolution, eventually getting arrested by the Dutch police who lay down plastic sacks containing the children's bodies on the side of the canal—implying they too have been murdered by Planeta.
 The film ends with the children, unseen by the others, being reborn from their plastic cocoons.